sandeepsa1/dsa/README.md

 ### 12-ford-fulkerson-algorithm
 This project implements the Ford-Fulkerson algorithm using an adjacency list to compute the maximum flow in a flow network.
 It computes the maximum flow in a flow network efficiently, making it suitable for large and sparse graphs.

+### 13-edmonds-karp-algorithm
+Edmonds-Karp algorithm using an adjacency list to compute the maximum flow in a flow network.
+Difference with Ford-Fulkerson algorithm is the specific use of BFS to find the shortest augmenting paths, making Edmonds-Karp algorithm more efficient.